AlexPetrusca/Mephisto/README.md

 this, right-click the pinned icon and click 'Inspect Popup'.

 For more information, see [Getting Started](https://github.com/AlexPetrusca/Mephisto/wiki/Getting-Started).

-## How to Contribute
-Thank you for your interest in contributing to Mephisto!
-There are many ways to contribute, and we appreciate all of them.

-### Ways to Contribute
-- Help contribute ideas to Mephisto
-- Help identify and document bugs with Mephisto
-- Implement requested features through PRs
-- Fix identified bugs through PRs

 ## How to Develop Locally